 Jay is a nationally Certified Athletic Trainer (ATC) licensed to practice in Indiana.
 He holds Master's degrees in Exercise Physiology and the Basic Medical Sciences, both from Purdue, with an emphasis on tissue repair and healing.
 He is currently pursuing a Ph.D. in Pathology, where his emphasis is on the immunopathologic response to soft tissue implants.
 Jay also works full-time as a scientist for Cook Biotech Incorporated, a medical device company in Indiana.
-He has completed over 60 ultramarathons, including the Grand Slam of Ultrarunning, but has yet to conquer the Death Valley heat.
+He has completed over 60 ultramarathons, including the Grand Slam of Ultrarunning, and hopes to finally conquer the Death Valley heat at the 2006 Badwater.